flamwenco/40s-wiki-backup/Guides/Introduction.md

 Some of the good (widely available) options:

 *   [Planck](https://wiki.40percent.app/en/Boards/Planck): Around $100 for an aluminum case and a hot swap PCB.
 Great option for those curious about ortholinear layouts.
-*   Minivan (and minivan adjacent): The mini-van layout is considered to be a great layout for those getting into 40%.
-A major downside here is that PCBs are generally only available in the aftermarket and/or GBs.
-3D printed cases are available.
+*   Minivan (and minivan adjacent, like [Coffeevan](https://www.cbkbd.com/product/minivan-kits)): The mini-van layout is considered to be a great layout for those getting into 40%.
+Injection-molded cases and solder/hotswap PCBs are available at Coffee Break Keyboards.
 *   [QAZ](https://wiki.40percent.app/en/Boards/QAZ): Cheap, in-stock option for the more daring of newcomers.
 Large variety of case options (3D printed and acrylic).
 *   Phoenix 45: Soon to be an instock 40% option at p3d store.
 *   TW40: Most friendly 40% option designed to be compatible with normal base kits.